scumatteo/loop-closure-inspector/README.md

 It outputs three files:
 - **matrix.npy** a matrix of shape NxN where N is the number of poses.
 Each cell contains 0 if the poses i,j are not considered loop closure, 1 if they are;
 - **matrix.txt** same as above;
-- **pairs.txt** a set of tuple with the indeces of the poses that are loop closures.
+- **pairs.txt** a set of tuple with the indexes of the poses that are loop closures.

 ## Example